 The most challenging part of building masonry steps is deciding what materials to use.
 With so many varieties of stone, brick, and concrete products available, it can be hard to narrow it down.

 01 of 03

 Brick Steps with Bluestone Treads

 Make sure you start this project by laying down a solid concrete slab, so the bricks and bluestone won't go anywhere.
 When using mortar, you always need to build on a solid foundation.
 Otherwise, movements in the ground will cause the mortar to crack and potentially fail.
-In other words, eventually you will have to redo all that hard work.
-To save bricks, the... inside of the steps can be filled with concrete after the bricks are laid.
+Eventually, you will have to redo all that hard work.
+To save bricks, the inside of the steps can be filled with concrete after the bricks are laid.
 The bluestone treads will then be set on top.

 02 of 03

 Concrete, Stone and Shells: An Idea for Seaside Steps

 To withstand the constant exposure to the sea, steps built on a seaside property need to be strong.
 Properly cured concrete provides plenty of strength, potentially.
 To spice up the concrete a bit, a few stones and some mussel shells can be gathered from nearby and inserted.

 You can use concrete and objects found near your home.
 Just be sure to keep in mind that steps are for walking on.
 Keep them flat and easy to traverse.
 As long as you can accomplish that, get creative.